gaseri/website/docs/en/tutorials/gromacs/4-methane-fe/index.md

 author: Wes Barnett, Vedran Miletić
 ---

-# GROMACS Tutorial 4 -- Methane Free Energy of Solvation
+# GROMACS tutorial 4: Methane free energy of solvation

 In this tutorial, I'll show you how to perform a free energy of solvation simulation using GROMACS, as well as how to calculate the free energy change